twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 You can reference the 2.1 quickstart for [obj-c](https://github.com/twilio/voice-quickstart-objc/tree/2.x) and [swift](https://github.com/twilio/voice-quickstart-swift/tree/2.x) when migrating your application.

-A summary of the API changes and new Insights events can be found on the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/2x-changelog#210-september-5-2019).
+A summary of the API changes and new Insights events can be found in the [2.1.0 changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/2x-changelog#210-september-5-2019).